typedb/typedb/docs/pages/documentation/10-resources/faq.md

 {% include note.html content="This only happens when using a batch graph." %}

 When using a batch load, many safety checks are skipped in favour of speed.
-One such check is the possible existence of a resource before creating it.
+One such check is the possible existence of a attribute before creating it.
 So if the following transactions are executed simultaneously while batch loading:

 ```graql-test-ignore
 1. insert $a has unique-id '1'